ShaynaHuang0120/2022Spring_Finals/README.md

 ![](https://i.imgur.com/EiEiMJ1.png)

-We can use an alternative view of the data to measure the deviation, by using the average deviations of how far the lap proportions of all pit records from each driver from each race are away from the evenly divided points.
+We can use an alternative view of the data to measure the deviation, by using the average deviations of how far the lap proportions of all pit records from each driver from each race are away from the evenly dividing points.

 ![](https://i.imgur.com/S2IoesM.png)